Free boundary problem for a gas bubble in a liquid, and exponential stability of the manifold of spherically symmetric equilibria: Introduction

 The study of bubble dynamics was initiated in 1917 by Lord Rayleigh \cite{Rayleigh-London1917} during his work with Royal Navy to investigate cavitation damage on ship propellers.
 He derived an equation for the radial oscillations of a spherically symmetric gas bubble in an incompressible, inviscid liquid with surface tension and examined the pressure prediction during the collapse of a spherical bubble.
 Over several decades his work was refined and developed by numerous researchers.
 The Rayleigh-Plesset equation \cite{Plesset-JAM1949} is a second-order nonlinear ODE for the bubble radius.
 J.B.
 Keller and collaborators \cite{KK-JAP1956,KE-1972,KM-JASA1980} incorporated the effect of liquid compressibility on the bubble dynamics and incorporated sound radiation from the oscillating bubble.
 These models have been extensively used in modeling and studied by asymptotic analytical and numerical and methods; see, for example, \cite{PP-ANFM1977, TS-BJSME1977, Vokurka-AAUA1986, FL-ARFM1997, Prosperetti-PF2004, ZL-JH2012, VanGorder-JFM2016, FDFADL-EJMBF2018, SW-JFM2018, FOSY-JMAA2015, OS-MFDPF-2016} and references therein.
 These models all impose isothermal or adiabatic approximations in which the gas obeys polytropic equation of state (pressure $\times$ a power of the volume is equal to a constant).
 Over the course of bubble oscillations, there are periods where the isothermal assumption and hence an adiabatic pressure volume law is valid (expansion), and periods over which the isothermal approximation is violated; strong compression, as in sonoluminescence experiments.
 Numerous works compare the two approximations and find a balance between them, {\it e.g.} \cite{Prosperetti-JFM1991,bv-SIMA2000,Goldsztein-SAM2004}.

 The model we study \eqref{eq1.1simplified}--\eqref{eq1.3simplified}, or more specifically its spherically symmetric reduction, \eqref{eq-bv-3.10prime}--\eqref{eq-bv-3.16prime}, was introduced by Prosperetti \cite{Prosperetti-JFM1991}, as an asymptotic approximation of the full liquid / gas-bubble system \eqref{eq-1.1}--\eqref{eq-1.3}, in which the gas pressure, density and temperature are related by an ideal gas law.
 Neither an isothermal nor adiabatic assumption is made.
-The model studied by Biro-Vel\'azquez in \cite{bv-SIMA2000} reduces to that of Prosperetti \cite{Prosperetti-JFM1991} when the liquid viscosity, $\mu_l$, is assumed to be zero on the bubble interface.
+Over the years, researchers have extensively investigated the model using various approximation techniques.
+For instance, in \cite{ZP-JFM2020}, quadratic and biquadratic approximations were employed to transform the full PDE model into a simplified ODE model, leading to a significant reduction in computational costs during simulation.
+The model studied by Biro and Vel\'azquez in \cite{bv-SIMA2000} reduces to that of Prosperetti \cite{Prosperetti-JFM1991} when the liquid viscosity, $\mu_l$, is assumed to be zero on the bubble interface.
 The article \cite{bv-SIMA2000} studies, in the spherically symmetric setting: (i) local well-posedness in the space-time H\"older space, (ii) global well-posedness for initial data near a spherically symmetric equilibrium, and (iii) Lyapunov stability of the equilibrium relative to small mass-preserving perturbations.
 At the heart of their stability result is an energy dissipation identity and a coercivity estimate (lower bound) on the energy around the equilibrium, showing that spherically symmetric equilibria are constrained local minimizers.

 Our work extends the result of \cite{bv-SIMA2000} in the following directions.

 \EN{

 \item We consider a more general model, {\it i.e.}, the Prosperetti model \cite{Prosperetti-JFM1991}, which incorporates liquid viscosity, $\mu_l\ge0$, on the liquid-bubble interface.